JackHey99/Project-0/README.md

 de-bounce

 When using mechanical buttons as an input for a microcontroller a process called de-bouncing needs to be performed.
 When a mechanical button is pushed there is always a 'bounce'.
-This is because of the spring
+This is caused from the spring inside the button taking time to settle.
+The typical reading for a mechanical button being pushed